Fall 2018 Internship Positions Available

 Books Acquisitions: The Books Acquisitions intern will work in the department responsible for contracting, receiving, and assessing both book proposals and manuscripts for potential publication.
 This intern will be responsible for tasks such as general manuscript preparation, placing orders with our warehouse, general data entry into our database, possible long term projects which might include researching permissions or looking into grant funding opportunities, and a variety of other tasks.
 This is an excellent opportunity to learn about scholarly publishing in a collaborative environment.

 Institutional Marketing: The intern will assist in marketing MIT Press journals and digital products to librarians, scholars, and students through creative promotions, market research, and departmental support.
-Tasks include crafting releases for podcasts and news items, contributing to our ongoing From the Archive Friday and Spotlight on Science features, preparing promotional materials for conferences and events, managing routine updates to our website, assisting with our annual marketing summaries and Journals catalog, and taking point on various projects as needed.
-The intern should be well versed in various social media platforms (especially Instagram, Medium, and LinkedIn) and the Microsoft Office suite (particularly Excel).
-The candidate should also have strong internet research skills, a strong analytical approach, and the ability to communicate professionally via email and in person.
+Tasks include crafting releases for podcasts and news items, contributing to our ongoing From the Archive Friday and Spotlight on Science features, preparing promotional materials for conferences and events, managing routine updates to our website, assisting with open access week and holiday promotions, and taking point on various projects as needed.
+The intern should be well versed in social media platforms (especially Instagram, Medium, and LinkedIn) and the Microsoft Office suite.
+The candidate should also have excellent internet research skills, a strong analytical approach, and the ability to communicate professionally via email and in person.
 This internship is up to 15 hours per week.

 Professional Books and Journals Marketing: This marketing intern will have the opportunity to be involved in many areas of professional books and journals promotion.
-Daily tasks may include proofreading book catalogs, brochures, and other promotional materials for accuracy; ordering and sorting mailing lists; conducting ongoing marketing research; reviewing marketing analytics and advising on buyer behavior; creating and executing social ads on Facebook, Twitter, LinkedIn, and other digital marketing channels; editing and optimizing digital ads, reporting on performance of digital ads; assisting with seasonal planning; attending marketing department functions and meetings; and assisting the books marketing staff on a variety of other projects.
-The professional marketing intern will also have the opportunity to become involved in the department’s grassroots initiative, which seeks to identify new audiences of readers and build lasting relationships with organizations outside the Press.
+Daily tasks may include proofreading book catalogs, brochures, and other promotional materials for accuracy; editing book jacket copy; ordering and sorting mailing lists; conducting ongoing marketing research; reviewing marketing analytics and advising on buyer behavior; creating and executing social ads on Facebook, Twitter, LinkedIn, and other digital marketing channels; editing and optimizing digital ads, reporting on performance of digital ads; assisting with seasonal planning; attending marketing department functions and meetings; and assisting the books marketing staff on a variety of other projects.
 Candidates should be familiar with MS Office and have strong proofreading, writing, communications, and internet research skills.
 Previous marketing experience and familiarity with Filemaker a plus, but not required.